 As a result, good men have the quality of a sturdy, steady pole.
 It stands tall, stands up for what is right, protects women and children, and can be “climbed upon” by a woman, or by anyone, for that matter.

-Man’s other two outward-spinning chakras or centers are the 3rd and 5th.
-These have to do with power and control (the 3rd) and true expression (the 5th).
+Man’s other two outward-spinning centers are the 3rd and 5th.
+These have to do with power and control (the 3rd) and expression (the 5th).
 These are also qualities of mature men who are not afraid, and not hesitant to speak out when needed.

 This energetic configuration gives rise to the phrase that “good men are like poles”.
 They are sturdy, rooted in the ground, or grounded, and steady because they are also rooted in the heavens above.

 Sadly, there are not enough of these kind of men around.
-However, the number is growing, and following a properly designed nutritional balancing program practically guarantees that a man will become more like this.
+Following a properly designed development program will help any man become more like this.

-At the same time, a man’s 2nd, 4th and 6th energy centers often spin inward.
+Men’s 2nd, 4th and 6th centers.
+Most men’s 2nd, 4th and 6th energy centers spin in an inward direction.
 As a result, men tend to be a little weaker in these areas of life, which are explained below.

 Women’s energy centers that spin outward.
 In mature women over the age of about 30, the 2nd, 4th, and 6th energy centers spin outward.
-(2 = close relationships, 4 = will to love and connect with others, and 6 = connecting with people at higher levels (sometimes called intuition).
+(2 = close relationships, 4 = will to love and connect with others, and 6 = connecting with people at higher levels (sometimes called intuition or wisdom).
 Let us examine these in more detail.

 The second energy center.
 This has to do with intimate, one-on-one relationships.
 Women tend to connect deeply with sexual partners.
 This does not always serve them if the relationship is not good, or if it is not a deeply committed relationship.
 It also causes severe problems when rape occurs.
 Men do not connect as deeply as women do during sexual relations.